MLH-Fellowship/iteach/README.md

-# zusammen
+# iTeach

 ![alt](https://images.unsplash.com/photo-1523240795612-9a054b0db644?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1050&q=80)

 ## Summary
-Zusammen is an app for non-professional teachers to teach.
+iTeach is an app for non-professional teachers to teach.
 As a teacher, all you need is write a bio of why you could be qualified.
 Teaching is all done in one-on-one zoom sessions, and our platform just helps in booking these sessions.

 ## Additional information
-"zusammen" means together in German.
 The app is for non-professional teachers to get students' bookings.
 Once you sign up, you have the option to be a teacher as well as a student at the same time.
 You don't have to be an expert teacher.
 All you need to apply as a teacher is to write a bio of why you could be qualified.
-Teaching is all done in one-on-one zoom sessions. zusammen helps in booking the sessions.
+Teaching is all done in one-on-one zoom sessions. iTeach helps in booking the sessions.

 ## Future plans
 1. As a teacher, once you collect a certain amount of points, you can start charging a fee for your sessions.
 You can teach whatever skill you think you are good at, from gym session training, to violin or coding an app.